TRIQS/triqs/doc/reference/c++/clef/assign.rst

    triqs_clef_auto_assign (obj, make_function( expression, x_, y_, ....))

-The function is found by ADL.
+The function must be found by ADL.
 It is therefore useful to implement it e.g. as a friend function.

 Similarly, for [ ], adding a function ::